mbrudd/stat100project/README.md

 # stat100project

-This is a repo for our Stat 100 project
+This is a repo for my fake Stat 100 project, for demonstration purposes only.

-test!